wdunster/QC_WGS_23/EZNA_Mollusc_DNA_Protocol.md

 9. Transfer the upper aqueous phase to a clean 1.5 mL microcentrifuge tube.
 Avoid the milky interface

-10. Add 1 volume BL Buffer (equal to the amount of liquid from the upper aqueous phase) and 10 uL RNase A. Vortex at max speed for 15 mins
+10. Add 1 volume BL Buffer (equal to the amount of liquid from the upper aqueous phase) and 10 uL RNase A. Vortex at max speed for 15 sec

 11. Incubate at 70C for 10 mins